TheOnionBay/TORrents/onion-routing.md

 ```
 At this points, the FSID is no longer needed, so it is not transmitted any more.

-5) Upon receiving the message from Z2, Z1 does a table lookup in the Relay
+5) Upon receiving the message from Z2, Z1 does a table lookup in the Downstream
-Table, and finds `CID9` in the column UpCID.
-The matching DownIP is the IP of Y1,
+File Sharing Table, and finds `CID9` in the column BridgeCID.
+The matching
-the matching DownCID is `CID3` and the matching symmetric key is `K_Z1`.
-Z1
+DownCID is `CID3`.
+Z1 can therefore look at the Relay Table to find the IP and
+SessKey associated to `CID3`, and finds the IP of Y1, and `K_Z1` for the
-therefore has every needed information to encrypt and send the message back to
+symmetric key.
+Z1 therefore has every needed information to encrypt and send the
-C1 through Y1.
+message back to C1 through Y1.

 6) The message arrives back, encrypted three times to C1.
 C1 decrypts the three
 layers, and finds the file message